AnthonyAAlston/PacketTracerProject/README.md

 | PC2 | FastEthernet0/3    |
 | PC3 | FastEthernet0/4    |

-> This design ensures each device has a dedicated bandwidth path to the switch, supporting efficient local communication.
+This design ensures each device has a dedicated bandwidth path to the switch, supporting efficient local communication.

 ![Full topology cabled](SS3.png)

 ---

-### 4. Static IP Configuration
-> Each PC is manually assigned a static IP address within the same subnet (**192.168.1.0/24**) using the same subnet mask and default gateway.
+### 4. Static IP ConfigurationEach PC is manually assigned a static IP address within the same subnet (**192.168.1.0/24**) using the same subnet mask and default gateway.

 | PC  | IP Address     | Subnet Mask     | Default Gateway |
 |-----|----------------|------------------|------------------|